K\H{o}nig's Line Coloring and Vizing's Theorems for Graphings: An application

 \section{An application}

 As we mentioned in the Introduction, a natural question is to determine $k_{\C B}(d)$ (resp.\ $k'_{\C B}(d)$), the smallest $k$ such that every graphing $\GG=(V,\C B,E,\mu)$ of maximum degree $d$ can be generated by $k$ maps $\phi_1,\dots,\phi_k$ as in Definition~\ref{df:graphing} (resp.\ where we additionally require that $A_i\cap B_i=\emptyset$).
-Using the results of Marks~\cite{marks:13:arxiv}, we are able to determine these functions exactly.
+The results of Marks~\cite{marks:16} determine these functions exactly.

 \begin{propo} We have for all $d\ge 1$ that $k_{\C B}(d)=d$ and $k_{\C B}'(d)=2d-1$.\end{propo} \begin{proof} Since the case $d=1$ is trivial, assume that $d\ge 2$.
 The lower bound in both cases can be achieved by the same construction.
-Namely, take the Borel graph $\GG=(V,\C B, E)$ constructed by Marks~\cite{marks:13:arxiv} such that $\Delta(\GG)=d$, $\chi_{\C B}'(\GG)=2d-1$ and $\chi_{\C B}(\GG)=2$, with the last property being witnessed by a partition $V=V_1\cup V_2$.
+Namely, take the Borel graph $\GG=(V,\C B, E)$ constructed by Marks~\cite{marks:16} such that $\Delta(\GG)=d$, $\chi_{\C B}'(\GG)=2d-1$ and $\chi_{\C B}(\GG)=2$, with the last property being witnessed by a partition $V=V_1\cup V_2$.